 During your CMMC compliance assessment, there must be a clear matrix of cloud policies and procedures in place.
 In particular, the avoidance of cloud confusion is vital for level 3 clearance.
 As a reminder, level 3 entails protection of Controlled Unclassified Information (CUI) and full implementation of NIST SP 800-171, with 58 new practices for “good cyber hygiene” and Process Maturity requiring management.

 Whether it’s your security plan or general policies and procedures, it is important to avoid any incomplete documentation.
 After your self-assessment, be sure to have a team dedicated to cleaning up all policies and procedures.
 Many companies have overlapping policies that build off of one another.
 It is imperative to triple check that all policies are consistent within your company and contain no placeholder language.
 These are both major red flags to a CMMC assessor.

 Not only is having complete and fully implemented data security policies in place necessary for CMMC compliance, but it’s also a critical element of good cybersecurity within a company.
 Of course, these policies should be updated frequently but they should never be left incomplete.

 Self-assessment is an invaluable and highly recommended tool.
 However, segmenting and protecting data in a way that achieves CMMC compliance is no easy feat.
-Datanchor is host to many CMMC and NIST SP 800-171 compliance security solutions that can make this intensive process all that much easier.
-Learn more today on how Datanchor can help with successful CMMC compliance.
+Anchor is a CMMC and NIST SP 800-171 compliance security solutions that can make this intensive process all that much easier.
+Learn more today on how Anchor can help with successful CMMC compliance.